Skip to main content

 Overhead reach.

-Raise your arms above your head, stretch upward, and take a slow breath before releasing.
+Raise your arms overhead, stretch upward, and take a slow, steady breath before releasing.
+This lengthens the spine and gently reactivates muscles that tighten from prolonged stillness.

-a small daily reset that helps your body stay open, mobile, and supported throughout the workday.
+These gentle movements take less than five minutes, yet they can offer lasting relief—a small daily reset that helps your body stay open, mobile, and supported throughout the workday.

 💡 How to Make It a Routine